hav4ik/hav4ik.github.io/articles/_posts/2020-02-08-how-to-dominate-on-tech-interviews.md

 Let's put that to an end.
 You are NOT going to an interview to have the interviewer judge your skills.
 You are coming to the interview to **consolidate your dominance** and **bring the interviewer to his knees** with your knowledge.
 Show that you are **superior** to other candidates by using methods listed in this article.

-I've interviewed for top tech companies, including Google, Facebook, Samsung, Microsoft, and got offers in most of them.
-I know what I'm talking about!
+I've interviewed for top tech companies, including Google, Facebook, Samsung, Microsoft, and got offers **more often than random chance!** I know what I'm talking about!
 Trust me!

 {% capture imblock1 %}